-Each solar car must have one (1) ballast box for each occupant.
-Each box shall have a lid which is secured closed for carrying ballast.
-The carrier must be securely fastened to a structural member of the solar car and/or be demonstrated to hold the ballast fixed in the event of an impact and shall be located within a 300 mm horizontal distance of the occupant's hip location.
+- 9.7.B.1 Each solar car must have one (1) ballast box for each occupant. - 9.7.B.2 Each Ballast Box shall have a lid which is secured closed for carrying ballast.
+The Ballast Box(s) must be securely fastened to a structural member of the solar car and/or be demonstrated to hold the ballast fixed in the event of an impact. - 9.7.B.3 Each occupant's Ballast Box shall be located within a 300 mm horizontal distance of the occupant's hip location.